Changing Your Schedule

 Schedule Changes – Add/Drops

-You can see your Faculty Advisor, Student Central, or Students Services to add or drop classes during the schedule change periods published in the academic calendar.
+You can see your Faculty Advisor or Student Central to add or drop classes during the schedule change periods published in the academic calendar.

 Click here for current details on schedules changes, tuition payments, and refunds.

 You may withdraw from a class at any time before the withdrawal deadlines published in the academic calendar.
 Dropping out of class or notifying the instructor does not constitute authorized withdrawal.
 Students who fail to officially withdraw from a course are at risk of receiving an F on their transcript.
 The procedure for withdrawing is:

 • Obtain a drop form from Student Central or the Admissions Office.

 • Obtain the faculty instructor's signature for the course from which you are withdrawing.